Patrick-RK/PATRICK-RK/README.md

 ## 🛠️ Other Projects
 - **Kanji Learning Help:** A React-based app that generates Anki cards to support N4/N5 level kanji learning, making language acquisition more structured and fun.
-- **Typing Speed Improver App**: App to improve the users typing speed based on their weakest performing key combinations.
 - **Anki Card Generator:** A React-based web app for creating Anki flashcards in both Japanese and English, aiming to facilitate language learning
 - **Guitar Fretboard Visualisier**: An app i built to experiment with flask that helps visualise the fretboard based on the note relationships rather than their position on the board.